httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 To be considered as a match, the dictionary must not yet be expired as a dictionary.
-When iterating through dictionaries looking for a match, the expiration time of the dictionary is calculated by taking the last time the dictionary was written and adding the "ttl" seconds from the "Use-As-Dictionary" response.
+When iterating through dictionaries looking for a match, the expiration time of the dictionary is calculated by taking the last time the dictionary was fetched and adding the "ttl" seconds from the "Use-As-Dictionary" response.
 If the current time is beyond the expiration time of the dictionary, it MUST be ignored.